charliebrunold/charliebrunold/README.md

 - Hello there, I’m @charliebrunold
 - I am:
-  - A junior year high school student interested in computer science at Polytechnic School
+  - A senior year high school student interested in computer science at Polytechnic School
   - The director of technology at puriphico.com
   - Currently learning Java and SQL